apache/pulsar/site2/docs/schema-understand.md

 ### Schema compatibility check

-The purpose of schema compatibility check is to ensure the existing consumers can process the introduced messages.
+The purpose of schema compatibility check is to ensure that existing consumers can process the introduced messages.

 When receiving a `SchemaInfo` from producers, brokers recognize the schema type and deploy the schema compatibility checker ([`schemaRegistryCompatibilityCheckers`](https://github.com/apache/pulsar/blob/bf194b557c48e2d3246e44f1fc28876932d8ecb8/pulsar-broker-common/src/main/java/org/apache/pulsar/broker/ServiceConfiguration.java)) for that schema type to check if the `SchemaInfo` is compatible with the schema of the topic by applying the configured compatibility check strategy.